clerk/javascript/.changeset/soft-snakes-hope.md

 '@clerk/nextjs': patch
 ---

-Detect infinite interstitial redirect loop in middleware and throw error to inform the user.
+Detect infinite redirect loops when using `authMiddleware` and inform the user about possible resolution steps.